 Cons of investing in real estate

 Having an investment property takes a lot of time and hands-on work.
-From finding tenants, dealing with the midnight phone calls about property issues, and everything in between, it will take additional work and oversight.
+Finding tenants, dealing with the midnight phone calls about property issues, and everything in between will take additional work and oversight.

 An investment property can cost you money every month if left unoccupied.
 You’re still required to pay taxes, upkeep with maintenance, insure your property and more.
 This means that if you find yourself with a vacant property, you could run into financial instability.

-Of course, as with most investments, the sooner you get started, the easier it will be and the better off you will be years down the road.
-There are lots of other important benefits of investing in real estate.
+Of course, the sooner you get started in real estate investing, the easier it will be and the better off you will be years down the road.
+While the journey may not be easy, it can be extremely worthwhile in the long run.